Ted Kennedy (priest): Catholic hymnody

+Redfern

 Kennedy arrived in Redfern in 1971, appointed to head a team ministry by the then Archbishop of Sydney, James Freeman (later a cardinal), with colleagues John Butcher and Fergus Breslan.
 He served as parish priest in Redfern continuously under archbishops Edward Bede Clancy and George Pell.
-This remains unusual by contemporary diocesan standards which limit the duration of tenure.
 By 1974, Kennedy was the only priest at the Redfern parish.

-Work with Aboriginal people

 The Redfern area has a significant Aboriginal population.
-Kennedy was initially somewhat insensitive to Aboriginal Australians but over time he identified with the many social problems and challenges the Aboriginal community faced and worked to bring justice to them.
+Kennedy was initially somewhat insensitive to Aboriginal Australians, but over time he identified with the many social problems and challenges the Aboriginal community faced, and worked to bring justice to them.
 His presbytery and church community became a place of refuge for Indigenous Australians travelling from all parts of the nation.
 He befriended Aboriginal activist Mum Shirl and worked closely with her until she died in 1998.
+Around 1973, he was an active participant in a group lobbying the federal government to award grants to the Aboriginal Housing Company to purchase and manage housing for Aboriginal people in the area known as The Block.

 Author and former Jesuit Peter Norden recalls that on wet nights up to one hundred people slept at the St Vincent de Paul catholic presbytery.
 It became known as the "people's home".